The Ultimate Vapers Travel Guide

 The good news is that all our batteries are contained in equipment so you don’t have to do anything special with them like you would with just a lithium ion battery.

-Also, some airlines do have specific rules around e-cigarettes and e-liquids as well, so it is always a good idea to check the airline’s website as well before traveling.
+Also, some airlines do have specific rules around e-cigarettes and e-liquids as well, so it is always a good idea to check the airline’s website as well before travelling.

 Just make sure that all your e-cigarette refills, batteries and any other accessories in your hand luggage and you should be good to go.